Undergraduate degree: BA

-You can download syllabi for these and other exciting courses offered by the English department.
+You can view or download syllabi for these and other exciting courses offered by the English department.

 The English department offers a study abroad program in Galway, Ireland.
 Ireland’s sprawling countryside is the backdrop as you visit locations where some of Europe’s most famous and inspiring literary pieces were written.